Congratulations to the 2024 Award Winners

 Anna Porter

-One of Canada’s notable book publishers and editors.
-She was the co-founder of Key Porter Books which published, among others, Howard Engel, George Jonas, Martin Gilbert, Irving Abella, Jean Chretien, Farley Mowat and Margaret Atwood’s children’s books.
-She has written six novels and five non-fiction books, including Kasztner’s Train: The True Story of Rezso Kasztner, which won the Writers’ Trust Non-Fiction Award and a Canadian Jewish Book Award.
+One of Canada’s most notable book publishers and editors.
+She was co-founder of Key Porter Books, which published, among others, Howard Engel, George Jonas, Martin Gilbert, Irving Abella, former Canadian Prime Minister Jean Chrétien, Farley Mowat and Margaret Atwood’s children’s books.
+As an author, she has written six novels and five non-fiction books, including Kasztner’s Train: The True Story of Rezso Kasztner, which won the Writers’ Trust Non-Fiction Award and a Canadian Jewish Book Award.
 Her book, The Ghosts of Europe, won the Writers’ Trust Shaughnessy Cohen Prize for Political Writing.
 She is an Officer of the Order of Canada and has been awarded the Order of Ontario.

 Read more